Welcome! How can we help you today?

 Session Length and Camera Cooldown

-Our Bird Buddy feeders have been designed to deliver beautiful bird visitor moments.
+Our Birdbuddy feeders have been designed to deliver beautiful moments of bird visitors.
 Here's how the system functions in real life:

-Cooldown Phase: After each session, the camera enters a 10-minute cooldown mode.
+• Cooldown Phase: After each session, the camera enters a cooldown period, which can range from 1 minute to an hour (the latter is only the case if "power saver mode" is activated).
 This period is essential for preventing camera overheating and conserving battery life.
 During this phase, no postcards will be generated, regardless of new bird activity on the feeder during this time.
-Bird Buddy users have some influence over this process with power modes.
+Birdbuddy users have some influence over this process with power modes.

 Postcard Tips

-- Adequate Lighting and Orientation: Poor lighting can compromise photo quality.
-If Bird Buddy is in a low-light spot, consider relocating it.
+2. Adequate Lighting and Orientation: Poor lighting can compromise photo quality.
+If Birdbuddy is in a low-light spot, consider relocating it.
 Need tips to optimize image clarity?

 → Check out our tips for optimal photo quality 📸🐦